jungwony629/CSCI596_MPI_RMAC/README.md

 # CSCI596_MPI_RMAC

 This project is for CSCI596 final project.
-I have implemented RMAC with MPI.
+I have implemented RMAC with MPI.<br><br>
 The command is "mpiexec -np x python MPI_RMAC.py"